robrich/kubernetes-hands-on-workshop/10-A-bigger-site/start/README.md

    The service name is the DNS entry for other pods to consume.
 In `frontend`'s source code in `routes/index.js` it specifies `http://backend:5000`.
 The frontend is able to resolve this URL to the backend because the backend service is named `backend`.

-7. Optional: If you specified the service's `nodePort`, change this port to be unique in the range 32000-33999.
+7. Optional: If you want to specify the service's `nodePort` in the yaml file, change this port to be unique in the range 32000-33999.
 If using a Kind cluster, ensure it's one of the ports forwarded in `00-Install/kind.yaml`.

 Schedule all the things